JugaaduDevs/toa_documentation/user-story-V1.md

     - Update the name
     - Upload a new image (Optional)
 - Delete an item from the menu
+- Add an item to the menu under a particular category
 - Mark Not Available .
 - Accept/Reject orders.
 - Update delivery time for an order.